Pat Coombs: Early life

 Born in Camberwell, South London, Coombs was one of three children; her father worked in insurance for the Employers' Liability, the forerunner of Commercial Union.

 Coombs attended the County School for Girls in Beckenham, Kent.
 After leaving school, she began her working life as a student kindergarten teacher, but soon a keenness to act prompted her to take drama lessons during the Second World War with her friend and neighbour Vivien Merchant.
 At the age of 19 she won a scholarship to train as an actress at LAMDA, where she subsequently taught dialect.

 Career

 Radio

-She first made her name in the post-war era of radio variety as 'Nola', the dim and put-upon daughter of Irene Handl in Arthur Askey's Hello Playmates; their double-act had started as a guest spot on Bob Monkhouse's show.
+Coombs first made her name in the post-war era of radio variety as 'Nola', the dim and put-upon daughter of Irene Handl in Arthur Askey's Hello Playmates; their double-act had started as a guest spot on Bob Monkhouse's show.
 Coombs also gained experience as a comedy stooge in radio shows alongside Ted Ray and Charlie Chester.
+Later, in the 1977–83 series Albert and Me, she played both the principal character's mother and baby Albert.